TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.rst

                assertNotIsInstance(obj, cls, msg=None)

-      Test that *obj* is (or is not) an instance of *cls* (which can be a class or a tuple of classes, as supported by :func:`isinstance`).
+      Test that *obj* is (or is not) an instance of *cls* (which can be a kundi or a tuple of classes, as supported by :func:`isinstance`).
       To check for the exact type, use :func:`assertIs(type(obj), cls) <assertIs>`.

       .. versionadded:: 3.2